Technological singularity: Criticism

-Some critics, like philosopher Hubert Dreyfus and philosopher John Searle, assert that computers or machines cannot achieve human intelligence.
-Others, like physicist Stephen Hawking, object that whether machines can achieve a true intelligence or merely something similar to intelligence is irrelevant if the net result is the same.

-Psychologist Steven Pinker stated in 2008: "There is not the slightest reason to believe in a coming singularity.
+Linguist and cognitive scientist Steven Pinker wrote in 2008: "There is not the slightest reason to believe in a coming singularity.
 The fact that you can visualize a future in your imagination is not evidence that it is likely or even possible.
 Look at domed cities, jet-pack commuting, underwater cities, mile-high buildings, and nuclear-powered automobiles—all staples of futuristic fantasies when I was a child that have never arrived.
-Sheer processing power is not a pixie dust that magically solves all your problems. ..."
+Sheer processing power is not a pixie dust that magically solves all your problems."

-Martin Ford postulates a "technology paradox" in that before the singularity could occur most routine jobs in the economy would be automated, since this would require a level of technology inferior to that of the singularity.
-This would cause massive unemployment and plummeting consumer demand, which in turn would destroy the incentive to invest in the technologies that would be required to bring about the Singularity.
-Job displacement is increasingly no longer limited to those types of work traditionally considered to be "routine."